mohit2708/PHP/InterviewQuestions.md

 ?>
 ```
 ### Ques:- What is Inheritance?
+__Ans.__
-__Ans.__ Acquiring the property from parent class to child class is called the inheritance.
+* Acquiring the property from parent class to child class is called the inheritance.
+* An inherited class is defined by using the extends keyword.

 ### Ques:- What is Static class?
 __Ans.__ Static class ka hame object nahi banna padta hai, scope resolution se call kar lete hai.